The Concept of the ‘Core’ Began With Pilates

 What’s all the buzz about ‘core strength’ and why is Pilates considered the best at it?
 What exactly is the ‘core’ and why is it so critical to our health?
-Let’s take a look at these and other mysteries surrounding the current core exercise craze!
+Let’s take a look at these and other mysteries surrounding the core and Pilates!

 Pilates is the most popular exercise method worldwide for a number of reasons.
 Chief among them is that it works like no other exercise for creating strength and flexibility in the center or ‘core’ of your body.
 No other method rivals the effectiveness of Pilates for core conditioning.
 This is why elite athletes do it and physical therapists prescribe it.